-b.
-Treatment of Partnership Mergers in the Treasury Regulations.
+a.
+Treatment of Partnership Mergers in the Code.
+The Code neither defines what constitutes a partnership merger or consolidation nor prescribes a form for a partnership merger.
+It provides only that "[i]n the case of the merger or consolidation of two or more partnerships, the resulting partnership shall, for purposes of this section, be considered the continuation of any merging or consolidating partnership whose members own an interest of more than 50-percent in the capital and profits of the resulting partnership."
+672 b.
+Treatment of Partnership Mergers the Treasury in Regulations.
 In 1997, the Internal Revenue Service issued proposed regulations providing guidance with respect to the treatment of partnership mergers for federal income tax purposes.
-On January 3, 2001, the Service issued final regulations applicable to mergers occurring on or after January 4, 2001.
-A partnership may, however, elect to apply the rules in the final regulations for mergers occurring on or after January 11, 2000.
+On January 3, 2001, the Service issued final regulations applicable to mergers occurring on or after January 4, 2001.673 A partnership may, however, elect to apply the rules in the final regulations for mergers occurring on or after January 11, 2000.
 These regulations address (a) how to identify the continuing and terminating partnerships in a partnership merger; (b) the closing of the tax year for partnerships that are considered terminated in a partnership merger and the federal income tax return filing requirements for such terminated partnerships; and (c) the form of a partnership merger.
-The final regulations do not define what constitutes a partnership merger.
+675 The final regulations do not define what constitutes a partnership merger.
 Although the Preamble to the final regulations does not state why Treasury did not provide such a definition, the Preamble states that some tax practitioners have stated that the selectivity that would be created by attempting to draw lines in such definitions could lead to planning opportunities that would be adverse to the government's interest.
-Ses a.
+676 a.
 Identifying the Terminated Partnerships in a Partnership Merger.
 In the case of a merger or consolidation of two or more partnerships, the final regulations provide that the resulting partnership is, for federal income tax purposes, considered the continuation of any merging or consolidating partnership whose members own an interest of more than 50-percent in the capital and profits of the resulting partnership.
 If the resulting partnership can be considered a continuation of more than one of the merging partnerships, the resulting partnership is, unless the Commissioner permits otherwise, the continuation of the partnership that is credited with the contribution of the greatest fair market value (net of liabilities) to the resulting partnership.
-Any other merging or consolidating partnerships is considered as terminated.
-If the members of none of the merging or consolidating partnerships have an interest of more than 50-percent in the capital and profits of the resulting partnership, all of the merged or consolidated partnerships are terminated, and a new partnership results.
+Any other merging or consolidating partnerships is